HDree/HDree/README.md

-- 👋 Hi, I’m @HDree
+- 👋 Hi, I’m Zhaoyuan He
 - 👀 I’m interested in machine learning and data analytics
-- 🌱 I’m currently learning Python

 - 💞️ I’m looking to collaborate on medical image analysis
 - 📫 How to reach me ...